hamuraiisam/ATAK-Setup-guide/README.md

     sudo python3 -m FreeTAKServer.controllers.services.FTS

-Edit all the necessary config files for FTS (/opt/FTSconfig.yaml)  and FTS-UI (/usr/local/lib/python3.8/dist-packages/FreeTAKServer-UI/config.py)  and then reboot Linux to launch FTS
+Edit all the necessary config files for FTS (/opt/FTSconfig.yaml) and FTS-UI (/usr/local/lib/python3.8/dist-packages/FreeTAKServer-UI/config.py) by replacing all the 127.0.0.1 and 0.0.0.0 IPs with you real IP and then reboot Linux to launch FTS

     sudo reboot
 ---